Trains Annual, etc

 on the Zephyr and straight electric on the Pennsylvania Railroad.

-Wolstenholme, A.N.
+A.N.
+Wolstenholme.
 A question of line.
 18-22.

 Simplified, flowing lines proposed for de-streamlined Duchess class